 This book develops an approach to both method and the socio-political implications of knowledge production that embraces our embeddedness in the world that we study.
 It seeks to enact the transformative potentials inherent in this relationship in how it engages readers.
-It presents a reader-friendly and creative survey of some of the newest developments in critical research methods and critical pedagogy that together go beyond the aims of knowledge transfer that often structure our practices.
+It presents a creative survey of some of the newest developments in critical research methods and critical pedagogy that together go beyond the aims of knowledge transfer that often structure our practices.
 Each contribution takes on a different shape, tone and orientation, and discusses a critical method or approach, teasing out the ways in which it can also work as a transformative practice.
 While the presentation of different methods is both rigorously practice-based and specific, contributors also offer reflections on the stakes of critical engagement and how it may play an important role in expanding and subverting existing regimes of intelligibility.
 Contributions variously address the following key questions:

 This volume makes the case for re-politicizing the importance of research and the transformative potentials of research methods not only in ‘accessing’ the world as an object of study, but as ways of acting and being in the world.
 It will be of interest to students and scholars of international relations, critical theory, research methods and politics in general.